-This fine dolmen is found on the summit of a drumlin near the end of the Magherow peninsula, to the west of north County Sligo.
-The dolmen is in an unusual location: typically they are found in sheltered locations, usually in a valley near a stream.
-The Cloghcor dolmen commands fine views of the surrounding countryside, especially to the south, where Knocknarea and Queen Maeve's Cairn stand out across Drumcliffe Bay.
+The impressive example at Cloughcor is constructed in an unusual location 40 meters above sea level at the summit of the hill.
+Such monuments are generally found in sheltered areas, often in a river valley or close to a stream.
+Cloghcor commands fantastic views of the surrounding countryside, especially to the south, where Knocknarea and Queen Maeve's cairn stand out across Drumcliffe Bay.

 There is a fine view towards the Dartry range in the east where the heads of Benwisken, Benbulben and King's Mountain make a striking horizon.
 In an exciting recent discovery, landowner Leo Leydon noticed that the profile of the dolmen echoes the shape of King's Mountain ten kilometers to the east.